MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Video-Games/instructions.md

 10. Show all games created by the Elite company, and are of the action genre.

-11. Display all the company details and order by website address.
-Keywords needed:

 ``` sql
 SELECT
     FROM
     ORDER BY   (ASC / DESC)
 ```

+11. Display all the company details and order by website address.

 12. Create a query to display all the games sold with the highest number displayed first.